Viola T. Delee (b. 1883)

 Genevive Florence "Flossie" Corcoran (b.
 1882)

 lived at 218 Dearborn avenue.
 Newspapers

-daughter of Alabama native, Theresa R. McIntire
+native, the late Theresa R. McIntire Corcoran, and

 was one of Chicago's scallywags.
-As a co-owner
+He was

-the Hatch House hotel at Wells and Kinzie with his
+the Hatch House Hotel at Wells and Kinzie with his

-accomplice to Democratic politicians in the 20th
+accomplice to Democrat politicians in Chicago's 20th

 ward, if there was a fight or an election that